Many Floridians have purchased cut-rate Home Insurance.

 Another cut-rate indicator is removal of Replacement Cost Coverage from your Personal Property (Coverage C).
 Unless you have form HO-5, Replacement Cost Coverage must be added to your policy at an increased cost.
 While optional, Replacement Cost Coverage is VITAL protection.
-While normally included on the building in form HO-3, Replacement Cost Coverage can be omitted by inexperience, or by insurance agents looking to win your business by offering a lower price.
+While normally included on the building in form HO-3, Replacement Cost Coverage can be omitted by inexperience, or by an insurance agent looking to win your business by offering a lower price.
 Without Replacement Cost Coverage, the carrier will calculate losses based on the replacement cost of each item, less the accumulated depreciation since purchase.
 This method of valuation is known as Actual Cash Value (ACV).
 For example, a couch that cost $2,500 twenty years ago.
 The depreciation on a twenty year old couch is 100% of the value.
 So, unless you've opted for the Replacement Cost Coverage, instead of a new couch you would receive the ACV of the couch, nothing.
-The accumulated depreciation is all of the value.
+Insurance carriers have started inserting roof replacement endorsements that provide ACV (not Replacement Cost) coverage on the roof system itself, or use a sliding scale of replacement % that reduces coverage each year since the roofing system installation.
+For example, if you have a shingle roof with an expected lifespan of 20 years, such an endorsement may reduce the amount the insurance will pay towards the replacement of your roof by 5% each year until the roof is 20 years old, at which point, there would be no remaining coverage on the roof system.
 Replacement Cost Coverage pays to replace all your items, up to the limit of your Coverage.
 This is the most widely removed coverage on cut-rate policies.
 Folks with cut-rate policies usually find out about this omission after suffering a loss, when they fail to recover financially.
 We can easily identify this important missing coverage in a free, no obligation review of your policy.
-Act before you suffer a loss and find out the hard way that you're not covered.
+Act before you suffer a loss and find out the hard way that you're not covered as well as you may think.
+There's a reason cut rate coverage is less expensive.
+Quality coverage does cost more.